AaronKurian/SongSphere/README.md

 Universal multi-session media controller for the browser - Spotify, YouTube Music, YouTube and generic HTML5 players.

+SongSphere is an independent open-source project and is not affiliated with Spotify, YouTube, Google or any music platform.

 Built with **WXT · React · TypeScript · Tailwind · Zustand**.

 ## Features